ElisaNguyen/tsa-explanations/README.md

 Hence, the NCS is the negative NCS of spikes.
 This way, there are also non-spikes considered in the explanation.
 This approach is called TSA-NS (non-spikes).

 The provided code enables the extraction of local explanations with either method.
+For the experiments, a subset of time stamps are defined to extract explanations for.
+These are saved in `data/quantitative_test_t_A.pkl` and `data/quantitative_test_t_B.pkl` for the data of subjects A and B respectively.

 #### Instructions
 *